Quality declaration - summary

 This collection presents information about the labour force status and other characteristics of families.
 The information is based on data collected in the national monthly Labour Force Survey (LFS).

-The Labour Force Survey is based on a sample of private dwellings (approximately 29,000 houses, flats etc) and non-private dwellings, such as hotels and motels.
-The sample covers about 0.33% of the Australian civilian population aged 15 years or over.
+The Labour Force Survey is based on a sample of private dwellings (approximately 26,000 houses, flats etc) and non-private dwellings, such as hotels and motels.
+The sample covers about 0.32% of the Australian civilian population aged 15 years or over.
 The Labour Force Survey is designed primarily to provide estimates of key labour force statistics for the whole of Australia and, secondarily, for each state and territory.

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.

 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 Non-sampling error also arises because information cannot be obtained from all persons selected in the survey.
-The Labour Force Survey receives a high level of cooperation, with an average response rate for the last year being 96%.

 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error.
 There are about two chances in three (66%) that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all dwellings had been included in the survey, and about 19 chances in 20 (95%) that the difference will be less than two standard errors.